 Will there be an in-person option if we will be in DC?

-No, there will be no in person events this year in an effort to protect the health and well-being of competition participants.
+As of right now, no in-person events are planned for this year in an effort to protect the health and well-being of competition participants.

 Will anything be happening in person?